Updated WWE Extreme Rules 2018 Match Card, Keys to Ensuring a Successful PPV

 Here is a complete rundown of the show, according to WWE.com:

-- Bobby Lashley vs. Roman Reign
+- Bobby Lashley vs. Roman Reigns

 - Jeff Hardy vs. Shinsuke Nakamura (U.S. Championship)